SfedBro/SignGameAfterwork/week4.md

 - [Patrolling enemies](https://github.com/IU-Capstone-Project-2025/SignGame/pull/41) in a small radius

-- Design of the new enemy
+- Design of the new enemy with Stanislav

 - Assisting in the new player spell attacks